coffee2code/get-user-custom-field-values/readme.txt

     * Apply 'widget_title' filter to widget title
     * Add more inline documentation
     * Minor code reformatting (spacing, bracing, Yoda-ify conditions)
-* Change: Update shortcode builder widget:
+* Change: Update shortcode builder widget to 005:
     * Use `get_config()` to get widget config now that the object variable is protected
     * Add `register()` and change to calling it when hooking 'init'
     * Add more unit tests